Own-Data-Privateer/hoardy-mail/README.md

   - `--all`
   : operate on all messages
   - `--seen`
-  : operate on messages marked as seen; the default
+  : operate on messages marked as seen (default)
   - `--unseen`
   : operate on messages not marked as seen
   - `--older-than DAYS`